-2. Corrosion Resistance: One of the most significant advantages of electrodeposited titanium electrodes is their excellent corrosion resistance.
+2. Corrosion Resistance: One of the most significant advantages of titanium electrodes for electrodeposition is their excellent corrosion resistance.
 In the harsh chemical environments often encountered during cobalt recovery, these electrodes maintain their integrity and performance over extended periods.
 This durability translates to longer electrode lifespans and reduced maintenance requirements, ultimately leading to cost savings and improved process reliability.

-3. High Surface Area: The electrodeposition process can be controlled to create titanium electrodes with high surface area and porosity.
+3. High Surface Area: The coating process can be controlled to create titanium electrodes with high surface area and porosity.
 This increased surface area enhances the electrode's catalytic activity and provides more sites for cobalt deposition, resulting in higher recovery rates and improved overall process efficiency.

 5. Versatility: These electrodes can be easily modified or functionalized to optimize their performance for specific cobalt recovery applications.
-By adjusting the electrodeposition parameters or incorporating additional elements, researchers and engineers can fine-tune the electrode properties to meet the unique requirements of different cobalt-containing solutions and recovery processes.
+By adjusting the coating parameters or incorporating additional elements, researchers and engineers can fine-tune the electrode properties to meet the unique requirements of different cobalt-containing solutions and recovery processes.

-To optimize the performance of electrodeposited titanium electrodes for cobalt electrodeposition, researchers and engineers employ various strategies to control and tailor the surface morphology:
+To optimize the performance of titanium electrodes for cobalt electrodeposition, researchers and engineers employ various strategies to control and tailor the surface morphology:

 - Electrodeposition Parameters: By adjusting parameters such as current density, electrolyte composition, and deposition time, the surface morphology of the titanium electrode can be fine-tuned.
 For example, pulsed electrodeposition techniques can be used to create specific surface features or control grain size.